 You are welcome to bring food.
 There is a porta potty on the premises.
 We have a walking path, flower gardens, corn hole game and lavender gift cottage.

 Bonus…the tent faces the lavender field!!! 💜💜💜 To schedule a tent rental contact Peggy at 207-992-3070

 302 Stetson Road, Newport, Maine.
 Exit 161 off I-95, take left off ramp and go straight for about 2.5 miles (you will cross straight over Route 2).
 We are on the left, our farm is behind our beautiful brick home!

-We’d love to communicate with you about your experiences with lavender.
-Please like us on Facebook (we tend to post current happenings on the farm there) and leave a note there or send us an email (email@example.com).We’d also like to know how you like our products or if there’s any lavender product you’d like to see us carry.
+We’d love to chat with you about your experiences with lavender.
+Please like us on Facebook (we tend to post current happenings on the farm there), leave a note there or on Instagram or send us an email (email@example.com).We’d also like to know how you like our products or if there’s any lavender product you’d like to see us carry, we love suggestions.